-Students who fail to meet minimum requirements for attendance or academic progress after the warning period will be placed on probation and considered to be making satisfactory academic progress while during the probationary period, if the student appeals the decision, and prevails upon appeal.
+Students who fail to meet minimum requirements for attendance or academic progress after the warning period is placed on probation and considered to be making satisfactory academic progress, while during the probationary period, if the student appeals the decision and prevails upon appeal.
 Additionally, only students who have the ability to meet the Satisfactory Academic Progress Policy standards by the end of the evaluation period may be placed on probation.
-Students placed on an academic plan must be able to meet requirements set forth in the academic plan by the end of the next evaluation period.
-Students who are progressing according to their specific academic plan will be considered making Satisfactory academic progress by the next evaluation.
-If at the end of the probationary period, the student has still not met both the attendance and academic requirements required for satisfactory academic progress or by the academic plan, he/she will be determined as NOT making satisfactory academic progress and, if applicable, students will not be deemed eligible to receive Title IV funds.
+Students placed on an academic plan must be able to meet the requirements set forth in the academic plan by the end of the next evaluation period.
+Students who are progressing according to their specific academic plan will be considered to be making Satisfactory Academic Progress.
+The student will be advised in writing of the actions required to attain satisfactory academic progress by the next evaluation.
+If at the end of the probationary period, the student has still not met both the attendance and academic requirements required for satisfactory academic progress or by the academic plan; he/she will be determined as NOT making satisfactory academic progress and, if applicable, students will not be deemed eligible to receive Title IV funds.